 How Are They Installed?

 Unlike clip-ins, it is in your best interest to see a professional if you're interested in the hand-tied technique.
 Says Johnson, "Although you might be able to figure it out at home, it's best to leave hand-tied extensions to a pro," she advises.
 "A stylist that is certified in this method will understand how to properly blend your hair, how many wefts you'll need, and the right takedown method.
 Leaving it to a pro will ensure that they not only look good and last longer, but it'll keep your hair healthier by having them done the right way."

 How Long Do They Last?

 The longevity of your style will depend on how you care for your hair post-appointment.
-"Generally, hand-tied extensions can last for about 6-9 weeks before needing to be redone," says Johnson.
+"Generally, hand-tied extensions can last for about six to nine weeks before needing to be redone," says Johnson.
 But, she also says the time between appointments depends on how fast your hair grows and if you're taking the time to care for your hair properly.
-"The hair extensions themselves should last longer if they are being properly cared for, and can generally be reused for about 6-8 months."
+"The hair extensions themselves should last longer if they are being properly cared for, and can generally be reused for about six to eight months."

 You'll also want to ensure you're scheduling proper maintenance appointments to reduce tension on the scalp.
 "Having them moved up and removed in the right time frame will help make sure that there's not too much tension on your hair as they grow out," says Johnson.
-Even with extensions, she encourages properly detangling, cleansing, and moisturizing your own hair even while wearing extensions.
+She encourages properly detangling, cleansing, and moisturizing your own hair even while wearing hand-tied hair extensions.

 When you're on the hunt for products to keep your extensions looking their best, many of the tried-and-true hair "dos" apply, especially when it comes to your shampoo and conditioner: Stay away from sulfates, and when heat styling, Johnson says to apply a heat protectant to prevent damaging your hair and causing split ends on your extensions (yes, extensions can develop split ends too).